0x90n/InfoSec-Black-Friday/README.md

 -----------------------------------------------------------------------------------------

 ## How to edit formatting
-At the end of a normal sentence, place a backslash for newline (\) After a link, please use a double-space (  )
+At the end of a normal sentence, place a backslash for newline (\\) After a link, please use a double-space (  )

 ## Credits
-If you wouldd like to DM me a deal rather than submitting a PR: @securitymeta_ Other PRs and sources will be thanked here.
+If you would like to DM me a deal rather than submitting a PR: @securitymeta_ Other PRs and sources will be thanked here.

 Check out CriimBow's fork for a new/different formatting: https://github.com/CriimBow/InfoSec-Black-Friday/tree/master